 Please note that the chair or a department/program representative is expected to accompany all candidates to their CAP interviews.
 However, the chair is there to provide moral support for the candidate and should not plan to participate in the interview process.

 The CAP interview is not required for a visiting position unless the chair specifically requests one.

 Feel free to call the Dean of the Faculty office to talk over any problems that these guidelines pose.

 i.
 Recruitment Discussions or “Breakfasts/Luncheons”

-The Office of Institutional Diversity and Equity works with hiring units to schedule non-evaluative recruitment discussions for all finalists invited to campus.
+The Office of Institutional Diversity, Equity, and Inclusion works with hiring units to schedule non-evaluative recruitment discussions for all finalists invited to campus.
 These breakfasts/luncheons often work well on the candidate’s departure day, but other scheduling opportunities exist.